Interviews are not the favorite thing for any of us. Still, we need to go through to get our desired jobs.

 • Micromanaging

-Also Read: A 2022 Guide to Informational interview questions with 20+ sample answers?
+Also Read: A Guide to informational interview questions with 20+ sample answers

 What are your Weaknesses: Example Answers

-Here are some example answers for your weaknesses to help you create your own answers:
+Here are some example answers for your weaknesses to help you create your answers:

 1. Lack of Organization Skill